 I. INTRODUCTION

 This Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California (Plan) was adopted by the State Water Resources Control Board (State Water Board) under authority provided by Water Code sections 13140 and 13170.
 Except as otherwise indicated, this Plan establishes provisions for water quality and sediment quality that apply to all INLAND SURFACE WATERS, ENCLOSED BAYS, and ESTUARIES AND COASTAL LAGOONS of the state, including both waters of the United States and surface waters of the state.
 These provisions do not apply to OCEAN WATERS, including Monterey Bay and Santa Monica Bay.
 In accordance with Water Code section 13170, except where otherwise noted, the provisions contained within this Plan supersede any Regional Water Quality Control Plans (Basin Plans) for the same waters to the extent of any conflict.
-All terms in capital letters are defined in Appendix A.
+All terms that are defined in Appendix A are reflected in capital letters.

 II.
 BENEFICIAL USES

-Water body-specific beneficial use designations contained in the Basin Plans and other statewide plans, including future amendments to those plans, are incorporated by reference into this Plan.
+Beneficial use designations contained in the Regional Water Quality Control Plans (Basin Plans) and other statewide plans, including future amendments to those plans, are incorporated by reference into this Plan.

 III.
 WATER QUALITY OBJECTIVES